joelouthan/theologic.us/content/posts/study-romans/study-romans03-1-8.md

 ## The Text

+>Romans 3:1–8 (CSB)
->Romans 3:1-8 (CSB) So what advantage does the Jew have?
+><sup>1</sup> So what advantage does the Jew have?
 Or what is the benefit of circumcision?

-Considerable in every way.
+><sup>2</sup> Considerable in every way.
 First, they were entrusted with the very words of God.

-What then?
+><sup>3</sup> What then?
 If some were unfaithful, will their unfaithfulness nullify God’s faithfulness?

-Absolutely not!
-Let God be true, even though everyone is a liar, as it is written:
+><sup>4</sup> Absolutely not!
+Let God be true, even though everyone is a liar, as it is written: That you may be justified in your words and triumph when you judge.

->
->That you may be justified in your words
->and triumph when you judge.
->
->But if our unrighteousness highlights God’s righteousness, what are we to say?
+><sup>5</sup> But if our unrighteousness highlights God’s righteousness, what are we to say?
 I am using a human argument: Is God unrighteous to inflict wrath?

-Absolutely not!
+><sup>6</sup> Absolutely not!
 Otherwise, how will God judge the world?

-But if by my lie God’s truth abounds to his glory, why am I also still being judged as a sinner?
-And why not say, just as some people slanderously claim we say, “Let us do what is evil so that good may come”?
+><sup>7</sup> But if by my lie God’s truth abounds to his glory, why am I also still being judged as a sinner?

+><sup>8</sup> And why not say, just as some people slanderously claim we say, “Let us do what is evil so that good may come”?
 Their condemnation is deserved!

 <div style="page-break-after: always;"></div>